 In the summer of 1990, we moved to a different house in Napa, and one of the other families at Kyle’s Montessori school lived a couple of blocks up the street from us.
 Marty and I were “lunch Moms” together and her two kids and mine stair stepped three years in age with Kyle being in the middle.
 We started having play dates and doing ride-sharing, and in the midst of all the child-centered activity, Marty and I were able to strike up a few adult conversations.
 We had only been friends for a little while; however, in the course of our conversations we had discovered that we each had heard of the same indigenous spiritual teachers and we were both interested in experiencing them.
 She had heard that they were holding a ceremony out at the beach at Point Reyes, and we decided to go.

 We arrived a little late; people were seated in what looked to be a specific pattern on the sand.
 The teachers, a man and a woman, were facing the ocean, praying.
 Their colorful hand embroidered clothes fluttered in the wind and their words, spoken in their native language, could barely be heard above the roar of the waves.
 I sat quietly, watching and opening to the process as I still kept an eye out and watched Kyle and his friends play a little way down the beach.
 When the teachers turned around, I was shocked to see the indigenous woman who had braided my hair in my dream-vision six months earlier.
-Her name was Jaichima.
-When I first heard her name spoken, it sounded like music in my ears, and her face was even more beautiful and kind that it had been in my dream.
-She and her brother-apprentice, Rutury, blessed each of us who were present.
 When my turn came, she said, “I’ve been waiting for you.” and I nearly fainted from the realization of who she was.

-There is a lot about my time with Jaichima and Rutury for me to write, for the years since that day on the beach have been full of learning under their guidance.
-My beginning with them is the story of Marty’s husband Steve and the gift that I was given in helping him.
+There is a lot about this time that I will not write, for it is very private.
+I write here of a new beginning for me– the story of Marty’s husband Steve and the gift that I was given in helping him.

 In October of 1990 Marty’s husband was hit by a truck while he was riding his bicycle home from work.
 The evening was a rush of getting her to the hospital and her children taken care of.
 Once Mike was home and he and Kyle were at Marty’s house, I went to the hospital to check on Marty.
 I found her in the waiting room of the ICU.
 Her husband was badly injured, in a coma, and in brain surgery.
 She asked me to go and stay with her children all night.
 I stopped by to pick up a change of clothes before I went to their house.
 Kyle and Mike went home and I settled Marty’s kids for the night as best I could.
 They knew that their daddy was hurt and that their mommy was sad, yet, at three and five years old, they seemed to be taking it pretty well that I was there and not their parents.
 The younger one, Sean, had no trouble getting to sleep, though Christy was more concerned.
 She fought off sleep as long as she could, but finally fell asleep from exhaustion on the couch.